RocioRivasTh/ML_AdverseDrugEvents/README_FINAL.md

 └── utils/                     # Custom functions used in pipeline
 ```

-## 🧪 Methods Used
+## Methods Used

 - Exploratory Data Analysis (EDA)
 - Multilabel Classification (RandomForest, OneVsRest)
-- (Optional) Clustering using KMeans
-- Evaluation Metrics: Accuracy, F1-score, Silhouette Score (if clustering)
+- Evaluation Metrics: F1-score

-## 📌 Notes
+## Notes

 - All modeling and processing is performed in Python
-- Canonical SMILES were computed using RDKit from Google Colab
+- Canonical SMILES were computed using RDKit from Google Colab & PubChemPy
 - Dataset enriched and ready for downstream Machine Learning tasks